 3. Third, get a piece of the action.

 Once you get busier as a for-fee copywriter, start to seek royalty arrangements.
 This is where you write copy based on performance.
-What I recommend — and it's the way I do it most of the time — is to offer a flat-fee as a draw against future commissions.
+What I recommend — and it's the way I do it most of the time — is to offer a flat-fee, non-refundable deposit as a draw against future commissions.

-Then, once the accumulated royalty exceeds the initial draw they paid you, they pay you the excess and keep paying you for as long as your client uses your copy.
+Once the accumulated royalty exceeds the draw, they pay you the excess and keep paying you for as long as your client uses your copy.

-Granted, finding such clients is not easy.
-But once you get better at writing copy and marketing yourself, these arrangements will start to fall on your lap.
+Granted, finding such good-fit clients is not easy.
+But once you get better at writing copy and marketing yourself, these arrangements will start to fall on your lap as they did for me.
 You will have clients who will be willing to consider paying you on performance, and not just for a flat fee.

 4. Fourth, seek partnerships.

-Once you get your feet wet with a few royalty arrangements, next is to start seeking partnerships.
+Once you get your feet wet with a few royalty arrangements, next is to seek partnerships.
 This is the next level, where you grow as a copywriter to the point where you become a partner and own a vested interest in your client's business.
+You're less of a copywriter and more of an entrepreneur.

 In this case, you provide more than just the copy.
 You also provide consulting.

 For example, you can write the copy for the entire marketing funnel.
 You can share marketing strategies, test results, and business-building advice.
-You can seek out increased revenue opportunities, under-exploited profit centers, and new markets to penetrate.
+You can tweak the copy as you go.
+You can seek out increased revenue opportunities, under-exploited profit centers, and new markets to enter.

 And your fee is not a royalty but a larger percentage of their business overall.